 The Master of Arts in Financial Integrity (MAFI) program at Case Western Reserve University School of Law provides students with a unique, comprehensive and practical education in all aspects of preventing illicit international financial flows.
 Among other topics, students study anti-money laundering (AML), combating the financing of terrorism and targeted sanctions law, policy, compliance and risk management.

 The field of financial integrity is diverse, encompassing international standards and domestic rules for combatting money laundering, terrorist financing, weapons proliferation, drug trafficking, human trafficking and other nefarious conduct that can be funded through the misuse of financial systems.

 Our students graduate ready to work in the field of financial integrity across all sectors, including international organizations, government, law enforcement, banking, business and consulting.

-In the MAFI program, you will learn through a series of in-person weekend sessions that meet approximately once per month from Thursday evening through mid-day Sunday.
 Each cohort of students begins and finishes the degree program together.
-Because you and your cohort experience the entire program as a group, you will have the opportunity to develop deep and lasting professional associations with fellow students from diverse sectors of the AML world.
+Because you and your cohort experience the entire program as a group, you will have the opportunity to develop deep and lasting professional associations.

 MAFI courses are team-taught by full-time Case Western Reserve University faculty and a corps of senior experts in the AML field.